 Both agencies are constantly evaluating their own standards to improve the quality of nursing programs.
 Schools may choose either organization and may achieve accreditation as long as they meet all necessary requirements.
 They may even choose to switch between the two depending on the school’s needs.

-Credible colleges and university programs seek regional accreditation.
+BSN programs can also seek regional accreditation.
 These agencies only work with schools in specific regions.
 The biggest difference for students is in how credits transfer.
 Credits from nationally accredited schools may not transfer to regionally accredited.
 Most nationally accredited schools accept transfer credits from both types.

 There are currently six recognized regional agencies including: